zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_rpi/id.md

 The Ethernet networking interface is also the same, no differences are detected.

 The initial survey shows the virtual board looks very close to a real Raspberry Pi.
 The virtual model of the Pi shows a 4 Gb RAM configuration.
-A physical Pi may have a differernt RAM size as there are also 2 Gb or 8 Gb RAM sizes available.
+A physical Pi may have a different RAM size as there are also 2 Gb or 8 Gb RAM sizes available.

 The CPU model name is really the only clear sign that this is not a real Raspberry Pi 4.